flucoma/flucoma-docs/doc/KNNRegressor.rst

    :arg action: Run when done

-   Apply learned mapping to a data point in a |buffer|
+   Apply learned mapping to a data point in a |buffer| the predicted value is returned.